absalom-muc/MHI-AC-Trace/README.md

 hint: ArduinoOTA is not supported

 Please check the GitHub pages to see how to install them (usually via tools -> libraries).
 Create a sub-directory "MHI-AC-Trace" and copy the files from the src directory in your MHI-AC-Trace sub-directory.
+Finally enter WiFi and MQTT credentials in [MHI-AC-Trace.h](src/MHI-AC-Trace.h).

 # Disclaimer
 I'm aware that the MHI-AC-Trace software looks unstructed and is far away from optimized.
 However, it works for me since more than 2 years.
 Therefore I have no plan to update MHI-AC-Trace software unless there is a serious bug.
+This SW is experimental and you use it on your own risk.

 # Output
 The data is output on the serial debug console and on MQTT.
 There is an offset of one MISO frame implemented.
 That means you see in one packet